hashicorp/terraform-provider-google/website/docs/r/compute_attached_disk.html.markdown

 * `project` -
   (Optional)
   The project that the referenced compute instance is a part of.
-If `instance` is referenced by it's `self_link` the project defined in the link will take precedence.
+If `instance` is referenced by its `self_link` the project defined in the link will take precedence.

 * `zone` -
   (Optional)
   The zone that the referenced compute instance is located within.
-If `instance` is referenced by it's `self_link` the zone defined in the link will take precedence.
+If `instance` is referenced by its `self_link` the zone defined in the link will take precedence.

-* `auto_delete` -
-  (Optional)
-  Specifies whether the disk will be auto-deleted when the
-	instance is deleted (but not when the disk is detached from the instance).

 * `device_name` -
   (Optional)